aeonyuonmiller/notes/README.md

 # Notes (Project)

 This app has a firebase authentication and mapbox-integration.
-The Map displays your current location and show the notes somebody left on the map.
+The Map displays your current location and shows the notes somebody left on the map.

 ### ToDos